 - Click Remove Background

-So in summary, while the Set Transparent Color tool is the fastest way to remove a background from an image, it only works for a small percentage of your photos.
+In summary, while the Set Transparent Color tool is the fastest way to remove your image background, it only works some of the time.